Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

 This result is also in keeping with fundamental considerations under the assumption of (i) common multiplicative bunch-charge fluctuations, (ii) negligible additional cross-pixel correlations, and (iii) zero-mean jitter in a stationary process.
 Appendix~\ref{sec:normalization_derivation} provides a derivation showing that the operation of normalization commutes with integration.

-While the normalization time-window does not significantly impact the SNR acquired at low EPP, short integration windows can be problematic when extracting absolute electron count rates with the $P_0$ method.
-Because $P_0$ counting relies on $\hat\lambda=-\ln(\hat P_0)$, estimates formed from too few frames are biased upward by the convexity of the logarithm; Appendix~\ref{sec:bias} quantifies this bias.
-The practical implication is that the absolute dose estimates should be formed from observations using over a minimum of a few hundred, even though the normalization remains effective over the full exposure-time range.
+While the exposure time does not significantly impact the SNR acquired at low EPP, short integration windows can negatively impact the determination of absolute electron count rates with the $P_0$ method.
+Because $P_0$ counting relies on $\hat\lambda=-\ln(\hat P_0)$, estimates of $\hat\lambda$ formed from too few frames are biased upward by the convexity of the logarithm; Appendix~\ref{sec:bias} quantifies this bias.
+The practical implication is that $\hat\lambda$ estimates should be formed from a minimum of a few hundred shots, even though the normalization itself remains effective over the full exposure-time range.

-In pump-probe measurements, however, we are mainly interested in changes in the scattering intensity.
+In pump-probe measurements, however, we are primarily interested in changes in the scattering intensity.
 When the two estimates use a matched number of events and have similar count rates, most of the logarithmic bias cancels in the difference signal.
-Since those conditions are met in all of our measurements we will disregard the bias in the following.
+Since those conditions are met in all of our measurements, we will disregard the bias in the following.
 Should these conditions not be met, the bias is still predictable and can be corrected analytically using the derivation presented in Appendix~\ref{sec:bias}.